 581-021-0580 Definitions

-The following definitions apply to OAR 581-021-0580 to 581-0021-0584:
+The following definitions apply to OAR 581-021-0580 and 581-0021-0584:

 (1) “Assessment” means any of the measurements identified by the Department of Education and used to determine target language proficiency.

+(2) “Biliteracy” or “biliterate” means the ability to demonstrate proficiency in reading, writing, listening, and speaking in two languages.

-(2) “Biliteracy” means the ability to demonstrate a high level of proficiency in reading, writing, listening, and speaking in English and one or more world languages.
+(3) “Multiliteracy” or “multiliterate” means the ability to demonstrate proficiency in reading, writing, listening, and speaking in three or more languages.

-(3) “Oregon State Seal of Biliteracy” means a seal issued by the Superintendent of Public Instruction that certifies a student is biliterate in English and one or more world languages.
+(4) “Oregon State Seal of Biliteracy” means a seal issued by the Deputy Superintendent of Public Instruction, or their representative, that certifies a student is biliterate, as defined in this rule.

+(5) “Oregon State Seal of Multiliteracy” means a seal issued by the Deputy Superintendent of Public Instruction, or their representative, that certifies a student is multiliterate, as defined in this rule.

-(4) “Portfolio of evidence” means the body of work collected to demonstrate a high level of Biliteracy proficiency
+(6) “Portfolio of evidence” means the body of work collected to determine target language proficiency.

-(5) “World language” means American Sign Language and languages other than English.

 Statutory/Other Authority: ORS 326.051